onomoto/R2/index/README.md

 * CSV : the directory to stow CSV and other format data files.
 * experiment : the directory for experimental code.
   * [sp5correction_vs_cli_delta.r](https://00819.blogspot.com/2019/05/cli-5-month-delta-and-1-month-delta-vs.html) : count # of months with given percentage of decline for the total 4 cases when cli 5 months delta positive and negative and 1 month delta positive and negative
-  * find_correction.r : go through the entire daily price data of S&P 500 from 1950-01-01 and find price correction.
+  * [find_correction.r](https://pbs.twimg.com/media/D7OJEIEVUAYnOzO.jpg) : go through the entire daily price data of S&P 500 from 1950-01-01 and find price correction.
   * find_seq.r : go through the entire daily price data of S&P 500 from 1950-01-01 and find the days when price goes up in consequetive longer than its designated limit of days.
-  * cli_delta_vs_period_return_rate.r : indentify the period start and ends when cli delta is in either "plus" or "minus".
-2) calculate index updown ratio and daily avarage exponential rate during period.
+  * cli_delta_vs_period_return_rate.r :
+    1. indentify the period start and ends when cli delta is in either "plus" or "minus".
+    1. calculate index updown ratio and daily avarage exponential rate during period.